humdrum-tools/humdrum-notation-plugin/options/resize/index.md

 # Resizing music notation #

-Automatic resizing of a musical example is done in the Humdrum notation plugin by setting the `autoResize` option to true.
+Automatic resizing of a musical example can be done with the Humdrum notation plugin by setting the `autoResize` option to true.

-This page demonstrates how to automatically resize music notation when the web browse changes size, and how to automatically resize music notation inside of a `<div>` element (or similar) within a webpage.
+This page demonstrates how to automatically resize music notation when the web browse changes size, as well as how to automatically resize music notation inside of a `<div>` element (or similar) within a webpage.
 Resizing in this context means to change the width of the music while keeping the same zoom scale.
-In other words, the music is re-typeset whenever the width of its HTML container is changed.
+In other words, the music is re-typeset whenever the width of its HTML container changes.

 # Resizing music in a div #

-The following example music can be resized according to the width of the following red box.
+The following example music can be resized according to the width red box that contains it.
 Try resizing the red box by dragging the bottom right corner of the box.
 You can even drag the box out into the right margin of the page beyond the text.
-When the music cannot fully be displayed inside of the box, then the contents of the box will become scrollable.
+When the music cannot be fully displayed inside of the box, the contents of the box will become scrollable.

 {% include_relative resize-example.txt %}